What are Extension Marketing funds and how do I use them?

 Extension Marketing funds are monies provided annually by the Office of the Dean for Extension and allotted to Extension districts and counties.
 These funds can be used to purchase marketing materials, publications, printed EDIS documents, business cards, stationery, promotional signs, and more through UF/IFAS Communications and the UF/IFAS Extension Bookstore.

-To check your balance, contact your DED assistant or Hope Crawford at IFAS Communications.
+To check your balance, contact your DED assistant or Hope Norman at IFAS Communications.

-To place an order with these funds, complete the Extension Marketing order form found at the IFAS Branding Center.
+To place an order with these funds, complete the EDIS Marketing Fund Order Form found at the IFAS Branding Center.
 Make sure to indicate whether the items need to be shipped or will be picked up.
 (Shipping fee can also be charged to the Extension Marketing funds.)
-Submit this form via email or fax (352.392.7902) to Hope Crawford.
+Submit this form via email or fax (352.392.7902) to Hope Norman.

 If you need help finding pricing and availability for publications or logo items, contact the UF/IFAS Extension Bookstore by email or call 800-226-1764.

 Are there any marketing materials available to borrow for special events?